girishji/autosuggest.vim/README.md

 - Will not hang under any circumstance (including `**` wildcards)
 - Command names, arguments, Vimscript functions, variables, etc., are autocompleted.
 - Switch between normal popup menu and flat menu.
-- Command completion works independent of `wildmenu` (you could enable both).
 - Written in Vim9script for readability and ease of maintenance (and speed).

 # Requirements